barksdaleaz/jubilant-rotary-phone/README.md

 PROJECT1 FOLDER: the second project in the CS50W course.
 Built a web application similar to how Goodreads works, where users can search for books, rate, and leave a comment, and see others' reviews.
 Based on the Goodreads' API.
 Implements Heroku PostgreSQL database.

+PROJECT2 FOLDER: the third project in the CS50W course (WORK IN PROGRESS).
+Using Flask Socket.IO to build a real-time chatting application.